LLNL/Umpire/docs/sphinx/advanced_configuration.rst

   or ROCM support, then only the ``HOST`` allocator is available for use.

 * ``ENABLE_NUMA``
   This option enables support for NUMA.
-The `strategy::NumaPolicy` is available when built with this option, which may be used to locate the allocation to a specific node.
+The :class:`umpire::strategy::NumaPolicy` is available when built with this option, which may be used to locate the allocation to a specific node.

 * ``ENABLE_ROCM``
   This option enables support for AMD GPUs using the ROCm stack and HCC